Chris-Z-85/Social-Network/README.md

  * Registration / Log in / Password rest (Amazon SES)
  * Changing default profile picture and adding a bio
  * Searching for other users (incremental search)
- * Different actions possible on other user profile: sending/cancelling a friend request, unfriending or accepting/rejecting requests
+ * Actions possible on other user profile: sending/cancelling a friend request, unfriending or accepting/rejecting requests
- * Chat for platform users with messages displayed real time
+ * Chat for platform users with messages displayed in real time

  ## Preview